KarynaMisnik/Linux-notes/README.md

 Over time, Unix became the blueprint for countless OS families, including Linux, BSD, macOS, Android (via Linux), and more.
 Its philosophy of building small, composable tools that do one thing well continues to influence software design today.

+The <ins>Linux kernel</ins> was created in 1991 by **Linus Torvalds**, a Finnish computer science student.
+Frustrated by the limitations of MINIX (a teaching-oriented Unix-like OS), he started developing his own Unix-compatible kernel as a personal project.

+On August 25, **1991**, Linus announced his work on a new free operating system kernel in a Usenet post.
+It was initially small, but quickly gained attention and contributions from programmers around the world.

+By combining the Linux kernel with tools from the GNU Project (like compilers, shells, and utilities), it became a full-fledged free and open-source operating system, often called GNU/Linux.

+Since then, the Linux kernel has evolved into a massive, modular, and highly portable system, powering everything from servers and smartphones (like Android) to supercomputers and embedded devices.

+Today, it’s one of the largest and most actively developed open-source projects in the world.

 # Study Plan

 ### 🐧 Learning Linux: Study Roadmap